paultopia/conlaw_casebook/spring-2022-iteration/22-shelley_v_kraemer.md

-case, this Court stated: 'The Fourteenth Amendment and these statutes enacted in furtherance of its purpose operate to qualify and entitle a colored man to acquire property without state legislation discriminating against him solely because of color.'10
+case, this Court stated: 'The Fourteenth Amendment and these statutes enacted in furtherance of its purpose operate to qualify and entitle a colored man to acquire property without state legislation discriminating against him solely because of color.'

-22

 In Harmon v.
-Tyler, 1927, 273 U.S. 668, 47 S.Ct.
-471, 71 L.Ed.
-831, a
-unanimous court, on the authority of Buchanan v.
-Warley, supra, declared invalid an ordinance which forbade any Negro to establish a home on any property in a white community or any white person to establish a home in a Negro community, 'except on the written consent of a majority of the persons of the opposite race inhabiting such community or portion of the City to be affected.'
+Tyler, a unanimous court, on the authority of Buchanan v.
+Warley, declared invalid an ordinance which forbade any Negro to establish a home on any property in a white community or any white person to establish a home in a Negro community, 'except on the written consent of a majority of the persons of the opposite race inhabiting such community or portion of the City to be affected.'

-23

-The precise question before this Court in both the Buchanan and Harmon cases, involved the rights of white sellers to dispose of their properties free from restrictions as to potential purchasers based on considerations of race or color.
-But that such legislation is also offensive to the rights of those desiring to acquire and occupy property and barred on grounds of race or color, is clear, not only from the language of the opinion in Buchanan v.
-Warley, supra, but from this Court's disposition of the case of City of Richmond v.
-Deans, 1930, 281 U.S. 704, 50 S.Ct.
-407, 74 L.Ed.
-1128.
-There, a
-Negro, barred from the occupancy of certain property by the terms of an ordinance similar to that in the Buchanan case, sought injunctive relief in the federal courts to enjoin the enforcement of the ordinance on the grounds that its provisions violated the terms of the Fourteenth Amendment.
-Such relief was granted, and this Court affirmed, finding the citation of Buchanan
-v.
-Warley, supra, and Harmon v.
-Tyler, supra, sufficient to support its judgment.11

-24

 But the present cases, unlike those just discussed, do not involve action by state legislatures or city councils.
-Here the particular patterns of discrimination and the areas in which the restrictions are to operate, are determined, in tne first instance, by the terms of agreements among private individuals.
+Here the particular patterns of discrimination and the areas in which the restrictions are to operate, are determined, in the first instance, by the terms of agreements among private individuals.
 Participation of the State consists in the enforcement of the restrictions so defined.
 The crucial issue with which we are here confronted is whether this distinction removes these cases from the operation of the prohibitory provisions of the Fourteenth Amendment.

-25

-Since the decision of this Court in the Civil Rights Cases, 1883, 109 U.S. 3, 3 S.Ct.
-18, 27 L.Ed.
-835, the principle has become firmly embedded in our
+Since the decision of this Court in the Civil Rights Cases, 1883, the principle has become firmly embedded in our constitutional law that the action inhibited by the first section of the
-constitutional law that the action inhibited by the first section of the Fourteenth Amendment is only such action as may fairly be said to be that of the States.
-That Amendment erects no shield against merely private conduct, however discriminatory or wrongful.12
+Fourteenth Amendment is only such action as may fairly be said to be that of the States.
+That Amendment erects no shield against merely private conduct, however discriminatory or wrongful.

-26

-We conclude, therefore, that the restrictive agreements standing alone cannot be regarded as a violation of any rights guaranteed to pt itioners by the Fourteenth Amendment.
+We conclude, therefore, that the restrictive agreements standing alone cannot be regarded as a violation of any rights guaranteed to petitioners by the Fourteenth Amendment.
 So long as the purposes of those agreements are effectuated by voluntary adherence to their terms, it would appear clear that there has been no action by the State and the provisions of the Amendment have not been violated.
-Cf. Corrigan v.
-Buckley, supra.

-27

 But here there was more.
 These are cases in which the purposes of the agreements were secured only by judicial enforcement by state courts of the restrictive terms of the agreements.
-The respondents urge that jjdicial enforcement of private agreements does not amount to state action; or, in any event, the participation of the State is so attenuated in character as not to amount to state action within the meaning of the Fourteenth Amendment.
+The respondents urge that judicial enforcement of private agreements does not amount to state action; or, in any event, the participation of the State is so attenuated in character as not to amount to state action within the meaning of the Fourteenth Amendment.